ayamohamdd/noteApp/README.md

-Note App Flutter Project using sqflite and Dart
 Note App Flutter

 This repository contains a Note App built using Flutter and Dart, incorporating the sqflite plugin to manage the storage of notes locally on the device.